dal-go/dalgo/README.md

 All methods are working with the `Record` and use `context.Context`.

 The [`Database`](./dal/database.go) interface defines an interface to a storage that should be implemented by a specific driver.
-This repo contains implementation for Google AppEngine Datastore.
-Contributions for other engines are welcome.
+Contributions for client bridges are very welcome!
 If the db driver does not support some operations it must return `dalgo.ErrNotSupported`.

 ```go